CSE546-Spring-2019/lab0-CSEYJ/README.md

 ## Description

-In this lab 0, I have edited a printf statement of the hello.c file so that it would print my name.
+In this lab 0, I (Yongjeong Kim) have edited a printf statement of the hello.c file so that it would print my name.